Miracle1207/EconGym/document/Individual Decision Issues/Q1-Does-the-996-work-culture-improve-utility-and-efficiency.md

 ### **1.1  Introduction to the "996" Phenomenon and Societal Concerns**

-The term **"996"** is a humorous expression in Chinese internet culture, referring to an overloaded work system: working from ​**9 a.m. to 9 p.m.**​, six days a week, which results in ​**72 working hours per week**​, far exceeding international labor standards (according to the ​**International Labour Organization (ILO)**​, working more than **48 hours per week** is considered "long working hours").
+The term **"996"** is a humorous expression in Chinese internet culture, referring to an overloaded work system: working from ​**9 a.m. to 9 p.m.**​, six days a week, which results in ​**much longer working hours per week**​, far exceeding international labor standards (according to the ​International Labour Organization (ILO)​, working more than **48 hours per week** is considered "long working hours").
 Excessive working hours can lead to various issues, such as:

 * **Health**​​**​ Issues for Workers**: Long-term high-intensity work can cause chronic fatigue, anxiety, depression, and other health problems.
 * **Deterioration of Work-Life Balance**: The time available for personal social activities and family life is greatly reduced, potentially decreasing overall life satisfaction.